-- Save this file as startmc.command in the same directory where the Minecraft server file resides.
+- Save this file as startmc.command in the same directory where the Minecraft server file is.

-- To make startmc.command file work, the execute permission is needed.
-To do so, open the terminal and head to your Minecraft folder.
+- The startmc.command file requires the execute permission to work.
+To grant it, open the terminal and navigate to your Minecraft folder.
 For example:

-- Grant the required permission using this command:
+- Grant the required permission using chmod command:

 chmod a+x startmc.command